piam/bjc-course/curriculum/05-image/01-image.md

 Take a look at this image that is saved as a TIFF vs PNG

+We will talk about a lossless compression technique in class, and here we are going to use one!

+Trying saying your image as a png and compare it to the ....

 Exam Question: Is it possible to have a compression algorithm that doesn't lose any information?